 So we’re just coming up to The Dunes now, perched on top of the cliff looking down over the sea.
 The Dunes scheme is there with the black and timber cladding of the restaurant intended to reflect maritime themes and boats.
 The grey white render cladding was making reference to some of the local buildings around and gives a contemporary look.

 Just down the face of the cliff, below the Summer House restaurant, is Alcatraz Café – a two-storey building designed at the same time as the restaurant works.
-It sits on the point where a World War II gunning placement was positioned.
+It sits on the point where a World War II gun shelter was positioned.
 There was a small shop on the site and the name Alcatraz derived from the fact that in order to survive the winter, big metal shutters had to be put down over the windows and doors.
 The name Alcatraz stuck from there really.
 The client embraced that and so there’s a big sign with Alcatraz written over the top of the new building where we’re standing now.

 When there’s a big high tide here, the sea goes right over the top of it – literally over the top of the whole building.
 There’ll be ten foot waves crashing over the top of the building.
 The surf can come probably halfway up these steps.
 When you are designing a new building now you need to take into account rising sea levels and factor that in.
 We work a lot with the environment agency and the only design that they would accept structurally was a reinforced concrete frame.
 So we took the opportunity to just treat the café as if it was a concrete sea defence wall.
 It’s quite a brutal building but, actually, I’m pleased with it.

 It’s great to see that there’s a lot of investment coming into Cornwall at the moment in terms of houses and also work that’s going on at the university.
 Obviously, we had the Poldark effect recently.
 Living in Holywell Bay where they filmed quite a lot of it, it was quite interesting to see a bus load of American ladies walking down to the beach trying to find Aidan Turner the other day.